slightech/MYNT-EYE-D-SDK/docs/tools/calibration_tool.rst

 .. image:: ../images/calibration003.png
    :width: 80%

-* After caliobration, you can get ``Reprojection error`` on command line, it is desirable to have a reprojection error of 0.2 or less.
+* After caliobration, you can get ``Reprojection error`` in log file ``StereoSetting.txt`` , it is desirable to have a reprojection error of 0.2 or less.
 If exceeds 0.5, it needs to be recalibrated.

 Log File
 -------